 Volunteer at Edith Moore

 Join us at the Edith Moore Nature Sanctuary for a morning of gardening and sanctuary maintenance.
-We work 9 AM – 12 PM, once a month on the 4th Saturday from September through May (3rd Saturday in November and December).
+We work 9 AM – 12 PM, once a month on the 4th Saturday from September through April (3rd Saturday in November and December).
 Activities include trail maintenance, filling bird feeders and baths, litter pick-up, native gardening, and invasive species removal.
 It's a great way to enjoy the outdoors and meet like-minded friends!
 Bring water, sunscreen, bug repellent & gloves/clippers if you have them.
 Wear closed-toe shoes & long pants.
-Bring sack lunch if desired.
-Children over 5 years are welcome with their parent/chaperone.
-(Minimum age without a parent/chaperone is 12 years.)
+Bring a sack lunch if desired.
+Children of any change are welcome with their parent/chaperone.
+(Minimum age without a parent/chaperone is 14 years.)
+There is a maximum of 30 participants on a workday.

-All volunteers must pre-register by the Wednesday before workday with Bethany Foshée at firstname.lastname@example.org, telephone 713-932-1639.
+All volunteers must pre-register by the Wednesday before workday by writing the Volunteer Manager at firstname.lastname@example.org.

 Tuesday Trail Crew

 The Tuesday trail crew at Edith Moore Nature Sanctuary meets from 9 AM until noon every Tuesday year-round.
 Trail crew projects include everything under the sun, including boardwalk construction and maintenance, trail trimming and privet/ligustrum removal.
-Please contact Bethany Foshée at firstname.lastname@example.org, telephone 713-932-1639, to sign up.
+Please contact Lauren Miheli at email@example.com to sign up.
 The Tuesday Trail Crew is for volunteers 15 years of age and older.

 Every Friday morning Houston Audubon volunteers (ages 15 and up) work in the Natives Nursery at Edith L. Moore Nature Sanctuary, separating seedlings and bumping up wildflowers and grasses into 1-gallon containers.
 The plants are used in coastal prairie restoration projects or are offered for sale in support of the Bird-Friendly Community program.
-If you would like to join the Friday morning volunteers, contact Flo Hannah email@example.com.
+If you would like to join the Friday morning volunteers, contact Anna Vallery at firstname.lastname@example.org.

 Grow Out Native Plants for Houston Audubon